 For example, enter the keyword “marketing”, set the location to be “Denver, CO”, Title: Vice President, Industry: Marketing and Advertising, and set any other filters to nail down your ideal prospects.

-3. Once you’ve filtered the leads, go ahead and grab the URL from the search results as per the screenshot below:
+3. Once you’ve filtered the leads, go ahead and grab the URL from the search results.

-4. Insert the URL into the relevant field, as demonstrated below:
+4. Insert the URL into the relevant field.

 5. Lastly, click on “Create Campaign” to finalize your settings.

 Step 2.2: Importing prospects one by one or with a CSV file

 Next, we’ll look at how you can take a more manual approach to import your prospects to Zopto.
 Again, there are a couple of ways you can do this, either one-by-one or in a CSV batch file: